smart-on-fhir/smart-on-fhir.github.io/scopes-and-launch-context/index.md

 SMART apps can check for the existence of this launch context parameter and download the JSON file referenced by the URL value, if provided.

-The URL should serve a "SMART Style" JSON object with one or more of the following *experimental* properties:
+The URL should serve a "SMART Style" JSON object with properties describing the look and feel of the SMART host.
+Currently, [these property names](experimentalstylingproperties.md) are experimental.

 ```
 {